GDPR

 6. Right to object

-We don’t carry out any automated decision making using your personal data.
+Automated decision making We don’t carry out any automated decision-making using your personal data.

-If you have any questions or would like more information about the ways in which we process your data, please contact Cristina Sirbu – management@thedentalteammanchester.co.uk .
+Any questions?
+If you have any questions or would like more information about the ways in which we process your data, please contact our Practice Manager at manager@thedentalteammanchester.co.uk.